All Stances are Directional

 Whenever you transition into a new stance you must have the Central Plane in mind.
 Commonly you will want to move so that your center remains focused directly along the central plane.
 This will provide you with the most benefit for common striking and manipulative activities.
 This is especially true if you have moved or have positioned your opponent such that his or her center is not focused on the central plane.

 There are times when it is appropriate and useful to place your center away from the central plane.
-You will find you do this all of the time and for beneficial purpose.
+You will find you do this all of the time and for a beneficial purpose.
 This usually occurs when you have planned some form of manipulation of your opponent.
-Let’s examine an example.
+Let’s consider an example.

 Assume your opponent is striking with a Migi Oi Tsuki.
-In response you step to the opponent’s ear side and focus your center directly to octagon angle one as you move.
+In response, you step to the opponent’s ear side and focus your center directly to octagon angle one as you move.
 You are not focused on the central plane as you perform this movement – but you want to keep the central plane in mind the entire time.